MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 1. Save the file.

-#### Packaging the Evergreen WebView2 Runtime Bootstrapper with the app
+#### Approach 2: Packaging the Evergreen WebView2 Runtime Bootstrapper with the app

 If you want to package the Evergreen WebView2 Runtime Bootstrapper (`MicrosoftEdgeWebview2Setup.exe`) with the app: